We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Location Matters

 There are some practical matters to think about when it comes to your career.
 Chiefly, where you can do it.
 If you’re interested in working in fashion, then being located in a rural area away from a cosmopolitan city will not be the best spot for you.
-You can think about what you would like to do forever, but you’ll have to actually put yourself in a position to get the job if you want to make it a reality.
+You can think about what you would like to do forever, but you’ll have to put yourself in a position to get the job if you want to make it a reality.
 If you’re tied to a spot that isn’t a hotspot for your intended industry, it doesn’t mean that you definitely won’t be able to work in it.
 You might just need to get more creative with how you’re involved.
 Generally, though, moving to where the jobs are is the best course of action – and easy enough to do if you’re young and have few responsibilities or commitments.

 Blending Passion With Education

 Unless you’re awesomely and naturally gifted in your intended career, you will need to have some education in that field for you to be employable.
 While it isn’t the case for all industries, being passionate generally isn’t enough to find gainful employment.
 Aside from finding a job, getting training will also turn your passion into a useful skill.
 If you want to make helping people your career, then an A degree in human services will give you the training you need to succeed.
-If you want to work in the media, then finding an internship at a company that reflects your interests will help you find a job further on down the line.
+If you want to work in the media, then finding an internship at a company that reflects your interests will help you find a job further down the line.

 What Feels Right

 There are a lot of questions you can ask yourself if you’re trying to determine what you should do with your life, but don’t overlook one of the biggest tools you have: your intuition.
 If you’re in a job that is unfulfilling and uninspiring, you’ll feel it.
 It’ll be a Sunday evening and the simple joys of the evening will be eroded by the thought of having to go to work the next day.
 When you have a job and life that you love, you won’t feel any trepidation at the prospect of going to work.
 You’ll be able to reclaim Sunday evenings.
-If you can feel yourself get Fired up by the thought of working in one particular field, you should ignore everything else: that’s where you should be working.
+If you can feel yourself getting fired up by the thought of working in one particular field, you should ignore everything else: that’s where you should be working.

 Looking for Inspiration

 Ask yourself this: which historical figure do you admire most, and why?
 We tend to think of the heavyweights of history as superhuman, but they were just regular people who pushed themselves to be more.
 And so can you.
 There’s a lot to learn from people who have refused to settle for less and carved out their own life.
 It’s in this bracket that you want to one day be.
-Don’t just read biographies of successful people in the past for your own entertainment; actively learn something and incorporate those lessons into your career and life.
+Don’t just read biographies of successful people in the past for your entertainment; actively learn something and incorporate those lessons into your career and life.

 Hobby, Or a Job?